Nuclear materials researcher awarded Royal Academy of Engineering Research Fellowship

 14 August 2020

-Dr Peter Martin of the University of Bristol has been awarded a prestigious five-year Royal Academy of Engineering Research Fellowship.
+Dr Peter Martin has been awarded a five-year Royal Academy of Engineering Research Fellowship.

-Dr Martin, a Research Associate in the School of Physics and the South West Nuclear Hub, is one of 16 early career academics across UK Universities to win this funding which aims to help top researchers establish their independence and international reputation in their respective subject areas.
+Dr Martin, a Research Associate in the School of Physics and the South West Nuclear Hub, is one of a small group of early-career academics across UK universities to win this funding which aims to help top researchers establish their independence and international reputation in their respective subject areas.

-Dr Martin’s collaborators on the programme include the University of Bristol, AWE, Sellafield, Gunnebo, Sutton House and the UK Atomic Energy Authority, building on the initial research activities such as ‘Project Gatekeeper’, published earlier this year.
+Dr Martin’s collaborators on the programme, besides colleagues at Bristol, include the Atomic Weapons Establishment, Sellafield, Gunnebo, Sutton House and the UK Atomic Energy Authority, building on the initial research activities such as ‘Project Gatekeeper’, published earlier this year.

-Dr Martin has an excellent track record and is proactive in his area of research, achieving an outstanding 30 publications during his PhD, covering nuclear forensics, robotics and radiation sensing.
-He has also had his Doctoral Thesis published as part of the Springer Thesis collection, recognising outstanding postgraduate research.
-He has established an extensive network of supporters worldwide, but academic and industrial, including partners in Japan, USA, France, Canada, Ukraine and Portugal.
+Dr Martin is highly active in his area of research, having achieved an outstanding 30 publications during his PhD.
+These cover nuclear forensics, robotics and radiation sensing.
+His Doctoral thesis was published as part of the Springer Thesis collection, recognising outstanding postgraduate research.
+He has established an extensive network of supporters worldwide, academic and industrial, including partners in Japan, USA, France, Canada, Ukraine and Portugal.

 The Royal Academy of Engineering offers Research Fellowships each year to outstanding early-career researchers to support them to become future research leaders in engineering.
-The scheme's objectives are to:
+The scheme's objectives are to support the best early-career researchers in establishing their independence and international reputation; provide long-term support enabling the pursuit of an ambitious programme of engineering research and impact; and develop ambassadors for the Academy and advocates for STEM (science, technology, engineering and mathematics) disciplines.